 |University of York (LLB)||AAA or A*AB or A*A*C, 36 points||No : Yes||16|

-The content of the degree syllabus is a crucial factor in choosing the right university.
-While studying an LLB means there are several compulsory law subjects you’ll take, you’ll have the option to choose some of your modules as well.
+The content of your law degree is a key factor in choosing the right university for law.
+Studying an LLB means that there are several compulsory law subjects that you will cover.
+However, there is the option to choose some of your own modules in addition to the mandatory modules.

-Are you set on going to a well-respected university?
-If so, consider studying law at Oxbridge or a Russell Group university.
-The prestigious Russell Group is made up of the top 24 universities in the UK.
+If the reputation of a university for law is a key factor in your university choice, then studying law at Oxbridge or a Russell Group University could represent the right choice for you.
+The well-respected Russell Group is made up of the top 24 universities in the UK.

 |University of Birmingham||AAA - 36 IB